 Editing in Cells

-One area of research in the Dounda is using CRISPR-Cas systems as tools to edit genes in plants and mammals.
+One area of research in the Doudna is using CRISPR-Cas systems as tools to edit genes in plants and mammals.
 Together, we are establishing genetic-based strategies to better combat human diseases and to engineer disease-resistant staple crops.
 Additionally, we are advancing the safe and effective delivery of CRISPR-Cas tools into cells targeted for genome engineering.